shubhampalav/200244520095/Day2.md

 Levels Of Abstraction:

--SaaS: Includes softwares that are used on day to day basis in the industry.
+- SaaS: Includes softwares that are used on day to day basis in the industry.
 Eg., Tableau,Splunk,etc.
--PaaS: Includes developer facing services which are used by developers on day to day basis.
+- PaaS: Includes developer facing services which are used by developers on day to day basis.
 Eg. MySQL,Hadoop,etc.
--IaaS: Includes raw computing resources.
+- IaaS: Includes raw computing resources.
 Eg. VMs(EC-2),Disks(Volume),etc.